AthanasiosTsiaras/Statistical_Learning/README.md

 # R_Projects
-This repository contains projects for the Coursera Data Science Specialization
+This repository contains projects made in R